jamiedouglass/LanguageWorkbench/README.md

 -------

 Language of languages (LoLs) is released under the MIT license.
-All contributions made for inclusion are licensed to Research on Knowing, LLC.
+All contributions made for inclusion are licensed to Research on Knowing.

 More information